 EMS Professional Credentialing Testing - OMD Directors, with oversight by the Medical Director, continued the practice of verification of clinical skills performance and knowledge base testing of all professionals on a biannual basis.
 Extensive rewriting of all personnel credentialing written examinations was performed with direct involvement of the Medical Director.
-Work is progressing on creating a computer-based testing platform that will allow for more efficient testing access and completion for EMS professionals and OMD professionals alike.
+A computer-based testing platform is now operational and allowing for more efficient testing access and completion for EMS professionals and OMD professionals alike.